 Nonetheless, we agree with Indicated Shippers that the project cost should be adjusted to reflect the average annual inflation rate between 2003 and 2013.
 Although PG&E had conducted ten mitigation projects between 2010-2013, only data from one project was used in its cost calculator.
 The four other projects used in the cost calculator were from 2003-2006.
 As Indicated Shippers notes, the 4% assumed annual inflation rate used by PG&E is almost double the GDPIPD rate of 2.1%.
 PG&E provides no explanation why a higher inflation rate is warranted.
 While we do not question PG&E’s decision to rely on older data in its forecast, PG&E should not use this as an opportunity to benefit from the use of older data, when more recent historical data is available.
 Therefore, we adopt Indicated Shippers’ proposal and adjust PG&E’s annual inflation rate to 2.1%.
 This adjustment thus decreases PG&E’s forecast unit cost from $1.6 million per site to $1.5 million per site.
 Based on the forecast nine mitigations, PG&E’s authorized 2015 capital expenditures are $5.121 million.

-Further, as discussed above, we adopt TURN’s recommendation and reduce the number of studies- from 98 to 49, but make no change to the cost per study.
-This will result in 2015 authorized expenses of $2.590 million
+Further, as discussed above, we adopt TURN’s recommendation and reduce the number of studies performed from 2015-2017 from 98 to 49, but make no change to the cost per study.
+This will result in 2015 authorized expenses of $2.590 million.

 Vintage Pipe Replacement Program